cedadev/compliance-check-lib/QUICK-START.md

 5. Add a new YAML file to specify some CV checks

-Create a local file called `my-proj-suite.yml`, with contents:
+Create a local file called `my-proj-suite.yml`:

 ```
+# Write a suite of checks in a YAML file
+cat <<EOF > my-proj-suite.yml
 suite_name: "my-proj-suite:1.0"

 checks: